↑

 • Once the pasta is fully cooked, rinse it with cold water to stop the cooking and drain well.

-• Gently stir everything together until well combined.
+• Add the pasta and gently stir everything together until well combined.

-• Taste and adjust the salt and pepper.
+• Taste and adjust the salt, pepper, and vinegar. (see notes)

 Nutrition